 All we knew was that the eggs our girls gave us were were delicious!
 When we cracked them, we looked upon beautiful nearly orange colored yolks that rose majestically from thick translucent white beds.
 When we separated the yolks from the whites & tossed them back & forth in our hands we were amazed because the yolks wouldn't break.
 We cracked one of our girls eggs & then cracked a store bought organic egg for comparison.
 The store bought egg had a pale yolk that barely rose out of the thin runny white.
 When we tried to pick up the store bought egg, it broke apart in our hands, oozing through our fingers in watery mess.

 We vowed to never eat another store bought egg again.

-In our next post: Building Our First Hen House
+In my next post: Building Our First Hen House

 As an Amazon Associate, I earn from qualifying purchases.